 summer.
 It is scheduled according to the

-You'll find the Five Islands Lighthouse Park in the small community of Five Islands on route 2 between Parrsboro and Truro on the Bay of Fundy.
+The small community of Five Islands is on route 2 between Parrsboro and Truro on the Bay of Fundy.
 It is 70 km west of Truro and 20 km east of Parrsboro.

-The park overlooks the Minas Basin on the Glooscap Scenic trail.
-The exact address is 140 Broderick Lane in Five Islands.
+The community overlooks the Minas Basin on the Glooscap Scenic trail.
+The exact address of the Lighthouse Park is 140 Broderick Lane.